gongyiling/entt/docs/md/entity.md

 registry.destroy(entity);
 ```

-The `create` member function accepts also a hint and has an overload that gets
+The `create` member function also accepts a hint and has an overload that gets
-two iterators and can be used to generate multiple entities at once efficiently.
+the number of elements to create and can be used to generate multiple entities
+at once efficiently.<br/>
-Similarly, the `destroy` member function works also with a range of entities:
+The `destroy` member function works with ranges of entities instead:

 ```cpp
 // destroys all the entities in a range